Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 - Ibanez is batting .244 with 19 doubles, a triple, nine home runs and 13 walks.

-- In 21.3% of his games this season, Ibanez has picked up at least one RBI.
-In four of those games (4.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 22.2% of his games this season, Ibanez has had at least one RBI.
+He's picked up more than one in 4.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.